wing5wong/artisan-whs-static/source/_news/2020-02-18_tennis-hawkes-bay-dominate-understrength-whanganui-in-christie-cup.md

 Whanganui's No 3 women's doubles pair of Rachel Cronin and Dale Turner picked up the second victory when they defeated Sophie Ward and Roisin Dinan 6-3, 6-1.

-The third win was in the No2 mixed doubles match, as Nick Caton, grandson of the patron of the club, and Ngakuira Osborne, niece of former All Black Glen, beat Verhoeven and Olivia Addis 4-2, 4-3.
+The third win was in the No2 mixed doubles match, as **Nick Caton**, grandson of the patron of the club, and **Ngakuira Osborne**, niece of former All Black Glen, beat Verhoeven and Olivia Addis 4-2, 4-3.

 Whanganui was also unlucky in a couple of other games.